Syzygyx/Naphome/GITHUB_ACTIONS_SETUP.md

 This guide will help you set up automatic deployment of your Naphome documentation to Netlify using GitHub Actions.

+> **🔒 Security Note:** This repository is private.
+Make sure to also set up password protection on your Netlify site for additional security.

 ## 📋 Prerequisites

 1. **GitHub Repository** - Your code is already in GitHub ✅